pen-lang/pen/README.md

   - Asynchronous operations
   - Parallel computation

-### Reliable testing
+### Deterministic testing

 - All unit tests are deterministic.
 - So testing is always reliable and fast.

 ### System injection

-- [System injection](https://pen-lang.org/advanced-features/system-injection.html) is a novel mechanism to isolate application logic from system functions.
+- [System injection](https://pen-lang.org/advanced-features/system-injection.html) is a novel mechanism to isolate application logic from implementation details.
 - Developers can define their own system functions and build applications on top of them.

 ### Others